steveklewis/cog-funcs/what_cogfuncs.md

 ### Cognitive Functions, as Applied to Software Development

 As you can see, these are very, very, very abstract categories.
 They get their power from being abstract.
 I've really tried to boil away any unnecessary part to get to the essence and power of cognitive functions, so that we can apply them to the field of software development.
-For now, the definitions above are too abstract to understand without several examples, so let me give you some representative relationships that will be easier to grasp until I get into more detail when I cover each function individually:
+For now, the definitions above are too abstract to understand without several examples, so let me describe in terms of pathfinding, since that, ultimately, is why we're here:

-1. Introverted Intuition (Ni) - abstractions
+1. Introverted Intuition (Ni) - old abstract paths (abstractions/patterns)
-1. Introverted Sensing (Si) - artifacts
+1. Introverted Sensing (Si) - old concrete paths (artifacts)
-1. Extraverted Intuition (Ne) - path generation
+1. Extraverted Intuition (Ne) - new abstract paths (path generation)
-1. Extraverted Sensing (Se) - facts/events
+1. Extraverted Sensing (Se) - new concrete paths (facts/events)

-1. Introverted Thinking (Ti) - logic
+1. Introverted Thinking (Ti) - choosing paths based on logic
-1. Introverted Feeling (Fi) - programmer comfort
+1. Introverted Feeling (Fi) - choosing paths based on value
-1. Extraverted Thinking (Te) - systems
+1. Extraverted Thinking (Te) - choosing paths based on practicality
-1. Extraverted Feeling (Fe) - collaboration
+1. Extraverted Feeling (Fe) - choosing paths based on collaboration

 Again, these are not definitions for the cognitive functions themselves.
 But they act as a representative sample of aspects we find within a software project that puts a little more meat on the bones of the actual definitions.